LoparPanda/godot-docs/tutorials/gui/bbcode_in_richtextlabel.rst

 .. image:: img/tornado.png

-Tornao makes the text move around in a circle.
+Tornado makes the text move around in a circle.
 Its tag format is ``[tornado radius=5 freq=2][/tornado]``.
 ``radius`` is the radius of the circle that controls the offset, ``freq`` is how fast the text moves in a circle.